 The immense size and intensity of this project demanded that WPI run the project with a dedicated onsite project management team which included two Project Managers, two Project Engineers, a General Superintendent, and a Project Administrator.
 This team collaborated for over a year dealing with hundreds of RFI’s and Change Orders, as well as meeting the projects insatiable demand for quality manpower.
 At one point during the projects duration, nearly 250 field employees were busy manning the project.

-WPI was responsible for over 12 scopes of work on this project across all 3 buildings.
+WPI was responsible for over twelve scopes of work on this project across all three buildings.
 Block 92 and Block 100 were wood framed buildings, so the metal framing scope was limited, but WPI provided all the drywall, weather barrier, insulation, exterior Tiger Wood/IPE, finished metal panels, and doors, frames, & hardware.
 The Block 101 Tower scopes of work included interior/exterior framing, insulation, drywall, taping finishes, fire stopping, fireproofing, weather barrier, acoustical ceilings, and doors, frames, & hardware.
-Overall, WPI framed nearly 100,000 LF of walls, 17,000 LF of soffits, and installed over 3,300,000 SF of gypsum board between all three buildings.
+Overall, WPI framed nearly 100,000 LF of walls, 17,000 LF of soffits, and installed over 3,300,000sf of gypsum board between all three buildings.